 A physician may suggest conservative treatment such as pain medication, exercise or corticosteroid injections in order to manage chronic symptoms from foraminal narrowing.

-Our procedures are designed to relieve pressure on the pinched nerve by removing either a small portion of the damaged component of the spine (decompression surgery) or by replacing the damaged piece with an artificial disc and/or bone grafts (stabilization surgery).
+Our procedures are designed to relieve pressure on the pinched nerve by removing either a small portion of the damaged component of the spine (decompression surgery) or by replacing the damaged piece with a surgical implant and/or bone grafts (stabilization surgery).
 Both types of procedures can be used to help increase the space in the foraminal canal and decrease your symptoms by relieving the nerve compression.
 Our minimally invasive decompression surgery is used to help treat many causes of foraminal narrowing, though sometimes stabilization surgery may be necessary if the cause of the foraminal stenosis is severe.

-Take the next step toward pain relief and contact Laser Spine Institute for a review of your MRI report or CT scan.
-Our team can review your medical images and recommend the best treatment plan for your condition.
+Take the next step toward pain relief by contacting Laser Spine Institute.
+Our caring team can provide you with a free MRI review* and help determine if you are a candidate for our procedures.
 Let us help you make a confident decision about your spine care needs.